 A Differential Backup backs up the transaction logs that were generated since the last Full or Incremental Backup.
 However, the Binary Logs are not purged at the completion of the backup.
 Therefore, subsequent Differential Backups increase in size and in duration.
 The size and duration increase because each backup of this type includes the Binary Logs that were also included in the previous Differential Backup and the Binary Logs that have been generated since the previous Differential Backup.
-For example, if a Full Backup was taken on Sunday with Differential Backups scheduled Monday through Saturday, Monday's Differential includes the Binary Logs generated since the Full Backup on Sunday, while Tuesday's Differential includes the Binary Logs for Monday, Tuesday, and Wednesday, and so on.
+For example, if a Full Backup was taken on Sunday with Differential Backups scheduled Monday through Saturday, Monday's Differential includes the Binary Logs generated since the Full Backup on Sunday, while Tuesday's Differential includes the Binary Logs generated on Monday and those logs generated on Tuesday.
+Wednesday's Differential includes the Binary Logs for Monday, Tuesday, and Wednesday, and so on.